Table of Contents

 Designing for clarity and rapid decision-making

-The design of an executive dashboard determines whether data drives decisions or remains ignored.
-Effective dashboards follow the "5-second rule," allowing viewers to grasp overall status and identify variances within seconds.
+The design of an executive dashboard determines whether data drives decisions or gets ignored.
+Effective dashboards follow the "five-second rule," allowing viewers to grasp overall status and identify variances within seconds.

 Visual hierarchy and user experience